DSupps/DSupps/README.md

 # About me

-Business analyst with a background in digital marketing before taking a hard left hand and submerging myself into data analytics
+Business analyst with a background in digital marketing before taking a hard left hand and submerging myself into data analytics.

+I enjoy leveraging data to find solutions and create corresponding results via presentations and reports to tell a compelling story.

+My strengths include analytical problem solving abilities to leverage data with collaborating amongst cross-functional teams to find solutions to problems and help achieve their goals.

 </div>

 ## Skills